 The NBEO administers examinations several times each year.
 Passing all parts is required by most state boards and Puerto Rico in lieu of written examinations for state optometric licensure.
-Inter American University School of Optometry students are eligible to apply for and take Part I (ABS) examination during their third professional year/spring semester.
-Students are eligible to take Part II examination in December of their fourth year and Part III examination during their fourth year.
+Inter American University School of Optometry students are eligible to apply for and take Applied Basic Science (ABS/Part 1) examination during their third professional year/spring semester.
+Students are eligible to take Patient Assessment and Management (PAM/Part 2) in December of their fourth year and Clinical Skills Exam (CSE/Part 3) examination during their fourth year.

-Students at Inter American University of Puerto Rico School of Optometry are required to pass Part I of the National Board of Examiners in Optometry examination in order to graduate of the School's Professional Degree Program.
+Students at Inter American University of Puerto Rico School of Optometry are required to pass Applied

+Basic Science (Part 1) of the National Board of Examiners in Optometry examination in order to graduate of the School's Professional Degree Program.
 Students need to authorize that their scores be sent to Inter American University of Puerto Rico School of Optometry.
 All individual scores received will remain confidential.